Ud1nS/Ud1nS/README.md

 # Hi there my name is Bryan Sereno S👋

 ## 💫 About Me:
-🌱 I’m currently learning deep learning & computer vision models
+🌱 I’m currently learning about Deep Learning & Computer Vision

 ## 🌐 Socials: